adedejimayowa27-gif/Mayorcity-LIVE/README.md

   watching, the player cleans up and the toast tells you what happened, instead of leaving a stuck video frame

+## What's in Batch 6

+- `events` table gains an `overlay` JSON column holding whichever graphic is currently showing
+- Host controls on `broadcast.html`: a **programme graphic** (heading + subheading lower-third, for classes/church/school/conference events) and, for events in the **football** category, a live **scoreboard** (editable team names, tap +/- to change the score)
+- The overlay renders identically on the host's own preview and every viewer's player — same markup, same data, updated instantly through the Realtime subscription already in place since Batch 4/5
+- Overlay updates no longer rebuild the whole viewer page — only the overlay layer refreshes, so the live video keeps playing uninterrupted while a host adjusts a score

-**Not included yet, by design:** recording/playback of past broadcasts, picture-in-quality controls, multi-camera/co-host support, real-time chat, football scoreboard overlays, and the dedicated broadcaster control centre (this batch's `broadcast.html` is intentionally minimal — Batch 7 replaces it with the full control centre).
+**Not included yet, by design (Batches 4–6):** recording/playback of past broadcasts, picture-quality controls, multi-camera/co-host support, real-time chat, and the dedicated broadcaster control centre (this batch's `broadcast.html` is intentionally minimal — Batch 7 replaces it with the full control centre).

-### To actually use LiveKit

-1. Create a project at [livekit.io](https://livekit.io) (or self-host) to get a project URL, API key, and API secret.
-2. In Netlify: **Site settings → Environment variables**, add `LIVEKIT_API_KEY` and `LIVEKIT_API_SECRET` (server-side only — do not prefix with `VITE_`).
-3. In your local `.env` **and** in Netlify's environment variables, set `VITE_LIVEKIT_URL` to your LiveKit project's `wss://` URL (this one is fine to expose — it's not a secret).

 ## Roadmap